seliv55/mito/README.md

 Multistationary and oscillatory modes of free radicals generation by the mitochondrial respiratory chain revealed by a bifurcation analysis.
 PLoS Comput Biol.
 2012 8(9):e1002700.

+- Selivanov VA, Zagubnaya OA, Nartsissov YR, Cascante M. Unveiling a key role of oxaloacetate-glutamate interaction in regulation of respiration and ROS generation in nonsynaptic brain mitochondria using a kinetic model.
+PLoS One.
+2021 Aug 3;16(8):e0255164. doi: 10.1371/journal.pone.0255164.
+PMID: 34343196; PMCID: PMC8330910.